 He began his career in the pretrial justice field in the 1970s as a pretrial services officer in the District of Columbia.
 He has a Master’s Degree in the Administration of Justice from American University.
 He is the recipient of the Ennis J. Olgiati Award from the National Association of Pretrial Services Agencies for lifetime commitment to pretrial justice.

 Beth Oprisch has worked in the juvenile justice field for more than 28 years.
-In her role as PJI’s learning innovations manager, Beth carries out the work of the Juvenile Detention Alternatives Initiative (JDAI) through in-person events, by providing technical assistance, and by overseeing JDAI’s online community platform, JDAIconnect.
+In her role as PJI’s learning innovations senior associate, Beth carries out the work of the Juvenile Detention Alternatives Initiative (JDAI) through in-person events, by providing technical assistance, and by overseeing JDAI’s online community platform, JDAIconnect.